Yahoo Sports will stream free NFL games with a side of video chat

 In addition to co-watching, Verizon is engaging in some augmented reality gimmickry with a feature called “PlayAR,” which will provide 360-degree views for certain plays with player and ball tracking data overlaid on the screen.

 The “Watch Together” concept has become a miniature craze within the streaming industry during the coronavirus pandemic.
 Amazon, Hulu, and Movies Anywhere have all launched co-watching features with text-based chat, while HBO has partnered with an outside company called Scener to launch both text and video chat.
-Scener also integrates with several other video services, including Netflix and Disney Plus, and some folks have figured out how to cobble together their own joint viewing sessions in Zoom.
+Scener also integrates with several other video services, including Netflix and Disney Plus, and some folks have figured out how to cobble together their own join viewing sessions in Zoom.

 Verizon, however, is the first company to bring native video chat to live streams for a major sporting event, which is arguably where people would be most interested in using that kind of feature.